 PIA recognizes C.L.E.P., D.A.N.T.E.S. and Excelsior examinations for credit toward selected general education courses.

-Under the PLA program, the Director of Financial Aid and Student Services reviews each transcript(s) and/or exam result(s) to assign the appropriate credit.
+Under the PLA program, the Director of Education reviews each transcript(s) and/or exam result(s) to assign the appropriate credit.
 The transfer student is responsible for furnishing all required training documentation, test scores, and/or transcripts to the school for evaluation.

 Regardless of the amount of credit awarded for previous education and training, a minimum of 25% must be completed in-residence in order to receive an Associates in Specialized Technology Degree or diploma/certificate from PIA.